KhoiDOO/vitvqganvae/README.md

 WANDB_API_KEY=<your_wandb_api_key>
 ```

-For Docker user, you will need to create a file ```.env```, which has the same template as above and add that file to a secret and then modift the secret name in ```.yaml``` file.
+For Kubernetes user, you will need to create a file ```.env```, which has the same template as above and add that file to a secret and then modify the secret name in ```.yaml``` file.
 An example is shown as follows:
 ```yaml
 env:
 - name: GITHUB_TOKEN